divvi-xyz/docs-v1/docs/publishing/play-store.md

 **You should receive a confirmation email that your verification is in process (24-48 hrs).**

 ## Step 2: Once verification is complete (~15 min)

-**Invite your MS CSM:**

-- Log into your Google Play Console: https://play.google.com/console
-- Click on “Users and Permissions” to the left
-- Click “Invite New Users”
-- Invite your MS CSM as an Admin
-- Ping your MS CSM on Slack to confirm completion

 ### [Verify your website](https://support.google.com/googleplay/android-developer/answer/13205715?sjid=14760582666064445422-NA) using Google Search Console